alperaydyn/ETL4DSc/README.md

 This project provides an interface for business teams to manage ETL processes that enables reporting and data science solutions.

 Interface also provides the following functionality:
-* easy to use etl jobs definition and scheduling
+* easy etl job creation and scheduling
 * job based definition and documentation (who created, for which tasks, reports, projects, etc)
 * generation of new columns for existing tables (inheriting existing jobs to create additional columns for already existing jobs)
   * JOB123 > KEY_FIELD1, KEY_FIELD2, FIELD3, FIELD4